University spinoffs more innovative, more successful than comparable firms

 One explanation is that companies are substituting foreign for US scientists, another is that we’ve overstated the problem.
 If companies can substitute foreign scientists, their performance won’t be affected (it may even be improved if the foreign scientists are cheaper).
 There could however, be damage to innovation in America (as opposed to innovation by American companies).

 Another question: if we artificially increase the supply of American scientists, does that mean their salaries would fall?
-If we increase the supply of scientists and didn’t also increase the supply of dollars to fund their resaerch, does that mean we have more scientists chasing the same research dollars and … Read the rest
+If we increase the supply of scientists and didn’t also increase the supply of dollars to fund their resaerch, does that mean we have more scientists chasing the same research dollars and by implication, … Read the rest